Finding broadband-only deals with no landline

 Although you may not use your home phone and wish you didn’t have to foot the bill for it, it’s worth bearing in mind that when your home phone service is added to broadband, TV and even your mobile phone services, it can save you a tidy sum on the full cost.

-Although it’s currently only Virgin Media that offers packages covering all four services, Sky, BT and TalkTalk all offer packages that include your broadband, TV and home phone.
+Although it’s currently only Virgin Media, Sky, BT, and TalkTalk that offer packages covering all four services, many others offer packages that include your broadband, TV and home phone.
 The combined cost can save you loads on the equivalent separate services making the line rental feel less painful.